tiffdawn15/HK-Frontend/planning/planning.md

 Tuesday:
 - Morning:
     - Try to finish db and get it on Mongo Atlas
+            - Update: Done did it
 - Afternoon:
     - Hello styled components!
 I would like it if you made my shit pretty.
+      -   Update:  This was ignored for getting the fetch to work.
+I got stuck trying to get the props for articles to load.
+It shows everthing in the props, but not in